Felipe (footballer, born July 1984): Fiorentina

 A week before the opening of the transfer window, Felipe was allowed to train with ACF Fiorentina and have medical and aptitudinal tests to finalize a possible transfer on 28 December 2009.

 On 2 January 2010, Felipe completed the transfer, signed a loan contract with option to purchase.
 The loan fee was €3 million.
 He made his debut for the Viola in a 5–1 away win to Siena.
 In June 2010 la Viola excised the rights to sign him for €6 million.
 After a disappointing performance, he was loaned out to Cesena on 31 January 2011.
 On 21 August 2012, he was signed by Siena.

 Internazionale

 After being released from Parma, Felipe joined Internazionale on 26 February 2015, on a six-month deal, he will wear shirt no 26.

 Return to Udinese

+On 30 August 2015, he returned to Udinese, signing a two-year contract with an option for a third year.
+In 4 October, he made his debut on a draw against Genoa.

+SPAL

+On 3 July 2017, he moved to SPAL and signed a three-year contract.

+Semi-professional league

+On 20 February 2021, after spending one year being a free agent, he was signed by ASD Manzanese, a club playing in Serie D. 13 July 2022, Felipe signed for another club that used to play in Serie D, signed for Torviscosa.